-This section will show how additional IP rule set entries can be created to allow web access for clients on the G1 interface to the Internet on the G2 interface.
+This section will discuss how IP rule set entries could be manually created to allow Internet access for clients on LAN2 via interface WAN2.

-To add a new IP policy, press the Add button and select IP Policy from the menu.
+To add an IP policy, go to Policies > Firewalling > Main IP Rules.
+The main IP rule set will now be displayed.
+Press the Add button and select IP Policy from the menu.